dandi/dandi-hub/README.md

 When the upgrade is finished however, on the next run tfstate will not match and terraform will destroy the cluster and bring it back up.

-Kuberenetes version is controlled via the terraform variable `eks_cluster_version`, the default is in `versions.tf`, but each deployment can specify their own value in their `tfvars`.
+Kubernetes version is controlled via the terraform variable `eks_cluster_version`, the default is in `versions.tf`, but each deployment can specify their own value in their `tfvars`.

 ## Kubernetes Layer Tour